Keith Carter (American football)

-Keith Richard Carter is an American football coach and former tight end who is the offensive line coach and run game coordinator for the New York Jets of the National Football League (NFL).
+Keith Richard Carter (born July 2, 1982) is an American football coach and former tight end currently serving as the assistant offensive line coach for the Minnesota Vikings of the National Football League (NFL).

 Playing career

 At Downingtown High School, Carter was a three-year starter as a tight end and defensive end.
 He was recruited to play tight end by Gary Bernardi at UCLA.
-After redshirting his first year, but he was awarded the Charles Pike Memorial Award for his help with the scout team.
-In 2002, he played in nine games starting three of them.
+After redshirting his first year, Carter was awarded the Charles Pike Memorial Award for his help with the scout team.
+In 2002, Carter played in nine games, starting three of them.
 He also took snaps that season as a blocking running back.
-In April 2003, Carter plowed into the back of a car on his motorcycle ending his playing career.
+In April 2003, Carter plowed into the back of a car on his motorcycle, ending his playing career.